-Due date: January 18, 2024, at 11:59pm
+Due date: January 16, 2025, at 11:59pm (at end of Day 6)

 Your goal for this assignment is to demonstrate what you have learned about negotiation tactics by writing a paper that uses course concepts to analyze key events in a negotiation.
 In the paper, you should reflect on important moments in the Moms.com negotiation that affected your ability to create value (i.e., grow the pie) and/or claim value that was created (i.e., take a greater percentage of the pie for yourself).
 You should make connections to the business development component of the course.